gaurav-patil/react-boilerplate-fully-explained/README.md

 babel-loader => Browsers dont understand the new modern Javascript syntax like the Class, Promises and the generator functions.
 Hence, to make it work, what we need to do is convert this new JS syntax to the old ES5 syntax which all browsers can understand, and this is what Babel does for us.
-It transpiles the new ES6 JS syntax to the old ES5 syntax
+It transpiles the new ES6 JS syntax to the old ES5 syntax.

 file-loader => Apart from javascript, the browsers dont understand anything.
 Hence to deal with files other than .js, we need a mechanism which puts these files in our output directory and then gives us a path to that file (public uri) through which we can use that file in our project.
 ``` import img from './file.png'; ```